Last Updated on August 6, 2022

 When visiting Kenosha, Wisconsin, you’ll be spoilt for choice when it comes to choosing a place to eat!
 There are restaurants and cafes to suit all budgets including some fun and unique options!
-Here is my guide to just a few of the possibilities!
+Here is my guide to just a few of the restaurants in Downtown Kenosha!
 Where would YOU go?

 Disclosure: Thank you to Visit Kenosha for hosting my stay (including meals).
 However, as always opinions are 100% my own.